avallip443/cps406/README.md

 - **List of Team Members:** The names of all team members who contributed to this iteration are listed.

+## Feature-and-Usage
+- User Authentication: Log in, register, and logout functionalities are provided using Firebase authentication.
+- Bug Reporting: Users can create, edit, and close bug reports through a form-based interface.
+- Real-Time Updates: Email notifications are sent at each stage of the bug repair process.

+## Technical-Architecure
+The BRS uses React for the frontend and Firebase for backend services including authentication and database management.
+It is styled with Tailwind CSS and uses Vite as the build system.

-## Dependencies
+## Other-Dependencies
 The following dependencies are used:
-- Firebase
-- React
 - React Firebase hooks
 - React icons
 - React router
-- Tailwind CSS
-- Vite

-## Contributors
-Parnia Zare
-Carole Youssef
-Arathi Vallipuranathan
-Micah Pascua
-Lingyun Du